merckhung/linux_ms_dev_kit/KNOWN-QUIRKS.md

 The wdk also thinks it is on battery power (not AC), and disables the ```apt``` update tasks.

 ## Sound over DP doesn't work yet, USB sound devices do, though

+[The template of the Lenovo Thinkpad X13s might be a way to a solution here, too.](https://wiki.gentoo.org/wiki/ThinkPad_X13s) Although it doesn't have a DP connector, its using eDP for connecting the panel.
+Anyway, sound will not work without setting up the user space ALSA UCM config.
+I'll try that out and derive from there.